IBM/tls-test-tools/CONTRIBUTING.md

 ## What Should I Know Before I Get Started?

 If you're new to GitHub and working with open source repositories, this section will be helpful.
-Otherwise, you can skip to learning how to [set up your dev environment](#set-up-your-dev-environment)
+Otherwise, you can skip to learning how to [set up your dev environment](#set-up-your-dev-environment).

 ### Code of Conduct